kalleriakronos24/chara_lister/README.md

   - ~~Bad UI Design lol~~

   **How to use ?**
   First of all u need to Install
+  - run ``npm install`` to install all dependencies
   - Redis [For Windows](https://github.com/dmajkic/redis/downloads) ~~this is optional because by default i turned off the caching system~~
   - [Robo Mongo 3T](https://robomongo.org/) or u can use Mongo DB Atlas ~~go to server folder and look for mongodb url in index.js change it with your own~~
   - Make sure MongoDB installed in your Computer